-Marla became involved with Heron Habitat Helpers after seeing incredible prehistoric-looking birds flying over her Magnolia backyard.
-Marla wears many hats at HHH, calling on her graphic design skills and talents to create the organizations newsletter, posters and brochures, as well as membership communication, outreach, and event planning.
-Marla's dedication and commitment to these beautiful birds and their habitat is truly inspiring.
+Marla became involved with Heron Habitat Helpers in 2009 after wondering about the incredible prehistoric-looking birds flying over her backyard.
+Marla wears many hats at HHH, calling on her graphic design skills to create HHH newsletters, posters and brochures, doing habitat restoration and work party coordination, as well as communicating with members, volunteers, and event planning.